deniskyashif/blog/content/posts/ddd-integration-events.md

 ### Shape the payload for the boundary, not the producer's model

-Suppose Ordering raises this domain event when an order is placed:
+Suppose that, in this model, placing an order makes it ready to enter Fulfillment, and Ordering raises this domain event when that happens:

 ```text
 OrderPlaced